tferdous17/genesis/README.md

 6. [References](#references)

 # About
-genesis is a disk-based, log-structured merge (LSM) tree key-value store.
-This project was originally based off the Bitcask research paper (which doesn't use LSM), but expanded upon and redesigned.
+genesis is a distributed log-structured merge (LSM) tree key-value store.
+This project was originally based off the Bitcask research paper (which isnt distributed nor uses LSM), but expanded upon and redesigned.
 Built purely for educational purposes.

 # Architecture
-Overview of the architecture, from the Memtable implemention, to how the data is stored on disk in the form of SSTables.
+Overview of the architecture, from the Memtable implemention, to how the data is stored on disk in the form of SSTables, and lastly how its distributed.

 ![LSM Architecture](extra/lsm.png)
 Source: “A Survey of LSM-Tree Based Indexes, Data Systems and KV-Stores.” arxiv.org/html/2402.10460v2.